About Paul Macleish

 Paul was very excited to say the least!
 He started to learn the bagpipes.
 It took a few weeks before he was ready to attempt his first tune, and he says that he probably sounded horrible when he did, but he persevered.

-Paul emigrated to the USA in 1989 and he has been active in the piping and Celtic music community in Florida for over 25 years.
+In 1990 Paul emigrated to the USA and has been very active in the Scottish and Celtic music scene.

 Paul is the founder of the popular Celtic Fusion band

 The band travel the USA playing at large Celtic festivals and corporate events.

 Paul and his band 'North of Argyll,' are regularly played on

 Paul is available for solo musical events, as well as